leomarkcastro/Haiku/server/README.md

    - We use **bcrypt** to *hash and verify* our password of users.
    - We would use *environment variables via .env files*.
 (Implemented by **dotenv**)
+   - We use **express-rate-limiter** to avoid users on spamming requests

  - **Ionic** would serve as a React framework for the *Front-End Website*
    - **Axios** would be used to *initiate requests* between the client and the